hkniberg/ainutshell/2-extra/220-almost-used-ai.md

 The end result: I got my foreword done surprisingly fast, and both me and the author were very happy with the result.
 I could have done this without AI help, but it saved me time and angst.

-This is the way I look to use AI.
+This is the way I like to use AI.
 Not to replace me, but to help me.

 PS: In case you're curious, this was the book: [Scrum for Hardware Explained: Achieving Industrial Agility](https://www.amazon.se/Scrum-Hardware-Explained-Achieving-Industrial/dp/B0CSB2JK34/)